sj-can/ngs_pipeline/docs/more_advanced_snakmake/README.md

     rule fastqc:
         input:
-            "/home/ubuntu/NGS_pipeline/rawdata/{file}.fastq.gz"
+            "/home/ubuntu/hpdm098/workshops/ngs_pipeline/rawdata/{file}.fastq.gz"
         output:
-            "/home/ubuntu/NGS_pipeline/metrics/fastQC/{file}_fastqc.zip",
+            "/home/ubuntu/hpdm098/workshops/ngs_pipeline/metrics/fastQC/{file}_fastqc.zip",
         log:
-            "/home/ubuntu/NGS_pipeline/logs/fastqc.log"
+            "/home/ubuntu/hpdm098/workshops/ngs_pipeline/logs/fastqc.log"
         shell:
-            "{fastqc} -o /home/ubuntu/NGS_pipeline/metrics/fastQC/ {input} 2>{log}"
+            "{fastqc} -o /home/ubuntu/hpdm098/workshops/ngs_pipeline/metrics/fastQC/ {input} 2>{log}"

 This example is actually little different to what we have been doing before.
 Previously we were doing one operation per sample everytime.
-For this we need to do two operations for each sample and each can be done independantly of the other.
+For this example, we need to do two operations for each sample and each operation can be done independantly of the other.
-So, to execute this command most in the most effective manner, we should create an expansion rule that can be applied to every fastq file irrespective of sample ID.
+So, to execute this command in the most effective manner, we should create an expansion rule that can be applied to every fastq file irrespective of sample ID.

-To do this we need to gather the paths to each of these files. the following code does this and shold be palced in the Snakefile
+To do this we need to gather the paths to each of these files.
+The following code does this and shold be palced in the Snakefile before the "rule all:" statments.

     import glob, ntpath

     inFiles = set()
-    inPaths = glob.glob( "/home/ubuntu/NGS_pipeline/rawdata/*.fastq.gz")
+    inPaths = glob.glob( "/home/ubuntu/hpdm098/workshops/ngs_pipeline/rawdata/*.fastq.gz")
     for p in inPaths:
         inFiles.add(os.path.basename(p).replace(".fastq.gz", ""))

-This does the following on each line, respectively
+Each line of this code does the following, respectively:
   * Sets in python only allow unique entries so we cannot call the program on the same file twice
   * Glob matches everything in this path that ends in "fastq.gz"
   * For loops iterate through all of the inPath matches we have found
-  * We add each one to the set and remove the fastq.gz extension
+  * We add each one to the inFile set variable and remove the fastq.gz extension

 Then a suitable expand rule would be:

     expand("{workbatch}/metrics/fastQC/{filename}_fastqc.zip", filename=inFiles)

+This expand statement runs the rule with "{workbatch}/metrics/fastQC/{filename}_fastqc.zip" for every {filename} in the inFiles variable.